VCU-CS-Capstone/Cs-25-344-sdfad/Status Reports/Status Report Fall Week 9.md

 ## 1) Accomplishments this week ##
    - Met with advisor and got guideance on how to move forawrd
-   - Brought a kind of finalized proposal to turn in
-   - Discovered what sensors to use for datasets
+   - Found a CNN model to use to clean our data
+   - Found some datasets that we could use

 ## 2) Milestones to be completed next week ##
-   - Look at papers within VCU database to find more resources
-   - Try to understand how the CNN works and get it to get specficis from database
+   - Try and use a CNN to clean our data
+   - Make an algorithm to combine our data
-   - Discover datasets we want to use
+   - Find the exact dataset we should use

 ## 3) Issues, problems or concerns ##
    - We have not had contact with the army mentor.
    - None of us have used neural networks
    - These datasets are hard to come by
+   - The direction is very cloudy